Template id = 976

 Trainer(s)

-Robert Lamers CFERobert Lamers is an anti-fraud and crisis management specialist.
+Robert Lamers is an anti-fraud and crisis management specialist and the managing director of Rolam Consultancy.
 He served as a senior corporate anti-fraud officer with NN Group and ING Insurance for many years.
-Robert is head of European Partnership Development at the Association of Certified Fraud Examiners (ACFE) and toptrainer of our CFE and the ACFE CPE trainings.
+Robert was also Head of European Partnership Development at the Association of Certified Fraud Examiners (ACFE).

 Start date(s)